dfinity/agent-js/CONTRIBUTING.md

 ## Formatting

 To save time on formatting, we use automated formatting for this repo using prettier.
-You can either use git pre-commit hooks or run the command `npm exec prettier:format` before submitting your PR to have your changes pass.
+You can either use git pre-commit hooks or run the command `pnpm prettier:format` before submitting your PR to have your changes pass.
 We check formatting on CI.

 We use GitHub Actions for Continuous Integration.
 As part of this, we have a workflow for releasing the package.
 This workflow is triggered manually and includes steps for checking out the code, setting up Node.js, installing dependencies, and running the release script.
 To trigger the release workflow, go to the "Actions" tab in the GitHub repository, select the "Release" workflow, and click on "Run workflow".